Phillipson to respond to university funding crisis this week

 Source: iStock/ Liudmila Chernetska

-The new UK government will outline some initial steps aimed at shoring up the finances of the university sector later this week, according to the education secretary Bridget Phillipson, who suggested the answers lay in further changes to regulation.
+The new UK government will outline some initial steps aimed at shoring up the finances of the university sector later this week, according to education secretary Bridget Phillipson, who suggested that the answers lay in further changes to regulation.

-Appearing on BBC Breakfast, the Labour minister repeated that she has “no plans” to increase tuition fees or provide further funding to help struggling universities, as she indicated a change in the narrative on international students could help to stabilise institutions in trouble.
+Appearing on BBC Breakfast, the Labour minister repeated that she has “no plans” to increase tuition fees or provide further funding to help struggling universities, as she indicated that a change in the narrative on international students could help stabilise institutions in trouble.

-Asked if the government would step in if a university was in danger of going out of business, she said institutions needed to “manage their own budgets” and that the priority was about “good value overall – for the students, for the institution, and for the taxpayer”.
+Asked if the government would step in if a university were in danger of going out of business, she said institutions needed to “manage their own budgets” and that the priority was about “good value overall – for the students, for the institution, and for the taxpayer”.

-“In order to make sure we are stabilising the sector, we do recognise the important role of international students … to the financial sustainability of our institutions,” she added.
+“In order to make sure we are stabilising the sector, we do recognise the important role of international students…to the financial sustainability of our institutions,” she added.

 The Sunday Times reported that three leading institutions are understood to be in danger of bankruptcy, with ministers being urged to introduce an emergency rescue package.